Michael O'Flanagan: Chaplain to the First Dáil

 The successful Sinn Féin candidates abstained from Westminster and instead proclaimed an Irish Republic with Dáil Éireann as its parliament.

 The First Dáil's inauguration took place in the Mansion House in Dublin on 21 January 1919.
 "The majority of the 103 members returned in the 1918 election were not present – some by choice, others through force of circumstance, their absences recorded in the recurring phrase of that day 'faoi ghlas ag Gallaibh.'"
 Harry Boland and Michael Collins were absent, having travelled to England to engineer de Valera's escape from Lincoln prison.

 O'Flanagan was appointed chaplain to the First Dáil.
 He was introduced by the chairman Cathal Brugha as "the Staunchest Priest who ever lived in Ireland," and invited to open the proceedings with a prayer.
 He duly read a prayer in both Irish and English calling for guidance from the holy spirit.
 The opening of the First Dáil coincided with the outbreak of the War of Independence when two policemen were shot dead in Tipperary that afternoon.

 O'Flanagan attended a meeting of the Dáil in early April, attended by a larger number of TDs including escapee de Valera, Collins and Boland.
 The event was photographed for publicity and was printed as a poster and postcard.

 In early May the Irish American delegation visited Dublin on their return from a fruitless mission to the Paris Peace Conference.
 The delegates, Michael F. Ryan, Edward Dunne and Frank P. Walsh posed for a photograph with senior members of Sinn Féin.
 O'Flanagan is standing with Count Plunkett and Arthur Griffith, accompanied by Éamon de Valera, Lawrence O'Neill the Lord Mayor of Dublin, and possibly W. T. Cosgrave, on the steps of the Mansion House.

 On 19 May 1919, after a protracted period of negotiations involving the intercession of Archbishop Gilmartin of Tuam, O'Flanagan was restored to his full status as a priest.
 He was sent to Roscommon Town to resume his clerical duties.
 As a member of the Dáil's Land Executive he was responsible for propaganda and agriculture in County Roscommon.
-An illustration in the National Library of Ireland shows him attending a meeting the Dáil, chaired by Count Plunkett, on 21 June 1919.
+A Frank Leah illustration in the National Library of Ireland shows him attending a meeting the Dáil, chaired by Count Plunkett, on 21 June 1919.